dmitrykarnitski/JustBDD/README.md

 ## Description

+This library is intended to solve two main problems:
+- tests readability.
+In most of the cases, tests written by developers can be read only by developers and only right after they were written.
+Also, the test case description in most of the cases is just a test method name.
+This library allows to make test body as readable as possible for everybody and document a test case properly.
+- test steps reusability.
+When there are too many tests, inevitably there will be a custom solution to group test steps somehow.
+This lib suggest GWT-style structure as a possible solution.

 Comparison to other libraries:
 - Specflow.
 Specflow is a great BDD library to use for complex specification-first development scenarios.
 JustBDD is intended to be used when there is no BDD specification available at the beginnging.
 - LightBDD.
 LightBDD is also a great library, but it does not facilitate the structure of the tests as well does not facilitate code reusability.